DataJuggler/SQLSnapshot/README.md

 If you have any problems, please create an issue and I welcome any feedback as to if you think this project is useful or ways it can be improved.
 I am considering building a Windows Service to create a commercial product out of this with more robust features.

+# News
+7.24.2023:

+ExcelerateWinApp has been updated with improvements for saving worksheets.